The Little Corporal: Acquiring The Little Pilgrim

 For a time the Little Pilgrim’s illustration was shown on the puzzle page and the magazine’s cover, but by July 1870 his image was gone from the magazine.

 Chicago fire

-In October of 1871 the Great Chicago Fire destroyed Alfred L. Sewell’s publishing company.
+In October 1871 the Great Chicago Fire destroyed Alfred L. Sewell’s publishing company.
 All equipment was lost, as well as the magazine’s subscription records, manuscripts and illustrations.
 Sewell gave The Little Corporal to editor Emily Huntington Miller and her husband, and Sewell moved to Evanston, where he started a newspaper and wrote a book about the fire.

-The Millers sent out a sample notice to newspapers and magazines, asking that they write of their plight, and request readers to write and give their names and addresses.
-In lieu of the November issue subscribers were sent a single sheet folded into eight pages.
-Readers were told of the calamity, and were asked to renew their subscriptions early, to help the magazine to be reborn.
+The Millers sent out a sample notice to newspapers and magazines, asking that they write of their problem, and request that readers write and give their names and addresses.
+In lieu of the November issue subscribers were sent a single sheet folded into eight pages that told of the fire and asked them to renew their subscriptions early, to help the magazine to be reestablished.

 After the December 1871 issue came out the Chicago Tribune wrote: